 While these types of provisions to prevent further damage are common, the policyholders in this case contended that the insurer acted in bad faith toward the insured by directing the insured to engage in conduct that placed the insured at risk of severe injury.
 The policyholders alleged that “the insurer placed its own interests in adjusting the claim ahead of the interest of its insured by placing the insured in jeopardy of physical injury in order to save money on an insurance claim.”
 The court refused to dismiss the bad faith claim.

 Although it is unclear whether the judge or jury will award a judgment to the policyholders in this insurance bad faith lawsuit, this case reveals the benefits of creative lawyering.
-Bad faith claims can take on many forms, which makes it essential to have an experienced Miami insurance bad faith attorney represent your interest when your insurance company fails to act fairly in processing your claim.
+Bad faith claims can take on many forms, which makes it essential to have an experienced insurance bad faith attorney represent your interests when your insurance company fails to act fairly in processing your claim.